-Our audit was conducted for the purpose of forming opinions on the financial statements of the Proposition 1B Fund of the City.
-The Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actuals listed as supplemental data in the table of contents is presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actuals is fairly stated, in all material respects in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements of the TDA Fund of the City.
+The Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actuals and the Schedule of Status of Funds by Project, listed as supplemental data in the table of contents is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated, in all material respects in relation to the basic financial statements as a whole.